 Complete ANY TEN of twelve of the following tasks, as directed.

-(i) Fill in the blank by using the correct form of the word in the bracket, for the given portion of a letter.
+(i) Fill in the blank by using the correct form of the word in the bracket, for the given portion of the letter.
+(1)

 Answer:

-(ii) Read the given sentence.
+(ii) Read the given sentence from a health article.
 Identify the error and supply the correction in the sentence.
-[1]
+(1)

 Use the given format for your response.